A photo of her at 40 – gray hair unevenly cut like a boy with an errant lawnmower. Wrinkles, double-chin.

 9Robin Franks, David Perka and 7 others2 Comments1 ShareShare

-I watched Mighty Joe Young, King Kong (and other movie classics), playing black & white all day on WWOR Channel 9.
-On a cold day when tree branches resembled elderly fingers pointed to the sky and thick cloud cover melted everything in shades of brown, the decay of sycamore leaves the only color left.
+It was Mighty Joe Young, King Kong (and other movie classics), playing black & white on WWOR Channel 9.
+On a cold day when tree branches that resembled long, bony fingers reached for the sky and a sheet of gray cloud cast everything in shades of brown.
+The decay of sycamore leaves the only semblance of color left.

 All the while, I never understood how the divine choosers of television programming decided Thanksgiving was a perfect day for savage gorillas.